Company Logo - Home Link

 8. See a Miniature San Francisco

-Stretching approximately 320 feet long in the north-south direction and about 400 feet long in the east-west direction, the model was built by the U.S. Army Corps of Engineers and originally used for scientific research.
+Stretching approximately 320 feet long in the north-south direction and about 400 feet long in the east-west direction, it covers 1.5 acres!

 The center is open Tuesday-Saturday from 9 am-4 pm.
 Note that their hours are seasonal so be sure to double-check the Center's website for hours and days when you can visit.